zappascout/devil_notes-sources/docs/notes_10_devil.md

 ==I look up some of Beck's talks and find a charismatic speaker==:
 I especially enjoyed this talk from 2020 on "[Continued Learning: The Beauty of Maintenance][beauty]".
-Incidentally, I reached out to Kent Beck but got no response (which is fine.)
+Incidentally, I did reach out to Kent Beck.
 [beauty]:https://www.youtube.com/watch?v=3gib0hKYjB0

 ###212